solliancenet/tech-immersion-data-ai/ai-exp3/README.md

     ![Open run details](./media/031_RunDetails1.png)

-2. Select **Download best model** as shown and save the folder with model files on your local disk.
+2. Select **Download** as shown and save the folder with model files on your local disk.
 Remember to unzip the folder.

    ![The Download best model link](./media/032_DeployBestModel.png)